Why do investors need to be accredited?

 - You can provide a letter from a qualified, independent third party verifier, such as your CPA, attorney, or wealth advisor.
 You can then upload this letter to your CrowdStreet account.
 You can use the template provided here: Investor Verification Letter Template PDF

-- You can use VerifyInvestor to prove your accredited status.
+- You can use VerifyInvestor, a third-party service provider, to prove your accredited status.

-What you need to provide to prove your accreditation to your CPA depends on the manner in which you intend to invest (individually or through an entity or trust) .
+What you need to provide to prove your accreditation to your CPA depends on the manner in which you intend to invest (individually or through an entity or trust).
+Please consult with your CPA for more information on your specific situation.

 How do I know if I meet the criteria of an accredited investor / qualified purchaser?

-- Most offerings on the CrowdStreet marketplace require investors to be accredited investors or qualified purchasers.
+- All offerings on the CrowdStreet Marketplace require investors to be accredited investors or qualified purchasers.
 We have prepared resources to help investors navigate the criteria for each designation.

 How do I verify my accredited status?